microsoft/LightGBM/docs/Quick-Start.md

 1. support input with header now
 2. can specific label column, weight column and query/group id column.
 Both index and column are supported
 3. can specific a list of ignored columns

-For the detailed usage, please refer to [Configuration](./Parameters.md).

 ## Parameter Quick Look